^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Nonvisualizable gallbladder
+Non-visualizable gallbladder

 2. Abnormal location of the gallbladder.

-• Scan above the edge of the costal arch.
+• Scan above the costal margin.

 3. Congenital hypoplasia or agenesis of the gallbladder.

-Enlarged (dilated) gallbladder
+Enlarged (stretched) gallbladder

 The gallbladder is considered enlarged if its width (transverse diameter) exceeds 4 cm.